otzoran/openstack-grizzly-installer/ubuntu1204/all-in-one/README.md

 Configure & Install
 ===================
 There're no surprises, the script tells you what's about to happen and asks confirmation.
-As root, go to where the scripts are, r.g:
+As root, go to where the scripts are, e.g:

-    cd ~/ostk/topstein/ubuntu1204/all-in-one
+    cd ~ostk/topstein/ubuntu1204/all-in-one
-    ./install-ostk.sh -h
+    ./install-ostk.sh -h      # for help

 And may the Force be with you...

 #References
-## official OpenStack Doc
+### official OpenStack Doc
 Install - [OpenStack Install and Deploy Manual - Ubuntu] (http://docs.openstack.org/grizzly/openstack-compute/install/apt/content/index.html)
 Grizzly, 2013.1 (Object Storage 1.8.0)
 revision 2013-04-30

 Admin - [OpenStack Compute Administration Manual] (http://docs.openstack.org/grizzly/openstack-compute/admin/content/index.html)
 "Grizzly, 2013.1"

+### Tikal Blog
+[My guide for the Openstack Essex Release] (http://www.tikalk.com/alm/expreimenting-openstack-essex-ubuntu-1204-lts-under-virtualbox)